Gaius-Augustus/Augustus/README-cgp.txt

 5. RETRIEVING GENOMES FROM A MYSQL DATABASE
 ------------------------------------------------

-Reading in the genome files from a flat file may require a lot of RAM.
-Instead, sequences can be retrieved from a mysql database.
+The flat-file option above reads in all genomes into RAM.
+This may require too much memory, e.g. for a large number of vertebrate-sized genomes.
+Also, this is inefficient when many parallel comparative AUGUSTUS runs are started on a compute cluster.
+Therefore, another option allows to read only the required sequences from a MYSQL database:

 a.) enabling mysql access:
     follow the instructions in docs/mysql.install.readme to install a mysql client and compile the mysql++ library

-b.) creating a mysql database (example code):
+b.) creating a mysql database (example code) and a user:

->mysql -u root -p
+> mysql -u root -p
->create database saeuger;
+> create database saeuger;
->select password('AVglssd8');
+> select password('AVglssd8');
->create user `cgp`@`%` identified by password '*9D01B966C9648BD3B72A75CEB20A7BCCD41EDE5D'; /* or whatever the password code is*/
+> create user `cgp`@`%` identified by password '*9D01B966C9648BD3B72A75CEB20A7BCCD41EDE5D'; /* or whatever the password code is*/
->grant all privileges on saeuger.* to cgp@'%';
+> grant all privileges on saeuger.* to cgp@'%';

 c.) loading sequences into the database:
     Use the program 'load2db' in the AUGUSTUS repository.